aibrohim/idevs/README.md

 - All screens are responsive.
 - BookAntiqua, Metropolis and Montserrat optimized woff and woff2 fonts are used.
 - All interactive elements are required to send the form in "Contact-us" screen.
+- SVG sprite was used to make the usage of SVG images easily

 ## JavaScript usage